Yitzchak Sheilat: Biography

-He studied Natural Sciences at the Hebrew University in Jerusalem.
-Rabbi Tzvi Yehuda Kook's policy, however, was not to allow students to combine yeshiva studies with academic studies; so Sheilat transferred to Yeshivat HaKotel.
+He studied natural sciences at the Hebrew University in Jerusalem.
+Tzvi Yehuda Kook's policy, however, was not to allow students to combine yeshiva studies with academic studies; so Sheilat transferred to Yeshivat HaKotel.
 After completing his degree, he returned to Mercaz HaRav.

-In 1977, he co-founded Yeshivat Birkat Moshe in Ma'aleh Adumim, near Jerusalem, with Rabbi Haim Sabato.
+In 1977 he co-founded Yeshivat Birkat Moshe in Ma'aleh Adumim, near Jerusalem, with Rabbi Haim Sabato.

-During the years that he taught at the yeshiva, he refused to be paid for teaching Torah, following Maimonides' teaching that accepting wages belittles the respect of Torah scholars.
-Instead, he took a salary as librarian, working in the library for several hours a day and serving the public.
+During the years when he taught at the yeshiva, he refused to be paid for teaching Torah, following Maimonides' teaching that accepting wages belittles the respect of Torah scholars.
+Instead, he took a salary as a librarian, working in the library for several hours a day.
 In 2016, when Rabbi Nahum Rabinovitch stepped down as rosh yeshiva and asked Sheilat to head the yeshiva, he left his librarian position and began receiving a salary as dean of the yeshiva.

 Sheilat is also a disciple of Rabbi Gedaliah Nadel, a prominent student of the Chazon Ish.
 After Nadel's death in 2004, Sheilat published a compilation of his teachings entitled Betorato shel Rav Gedalia.

 Sheilat wrote in the preface that everything in the book was approved by Nadel himself.

 The book, however, was banned by three of the most respected spiritual leaders in the Haredi world, as it seeks to resolve apparent contradictions between science and Torah, accepting Charles Darwin's theory of evolution and other scientific views over biblical literalism.

 In 2012 he was awarded the Rav Kook Prize from the Tel Aviv–Jaffa Municipality for his work on texts of Maimonides.

-His wife, Yehudit Sheilat, is director of Takana, a forum of prominent personalities fighting sexual abuse in the National Religious sector.
+His wife, Yehudit Sheilat, is the director of Takana, a forum of prominent personalities fighting sexual abuse in the National Religious sector.
 They have 9 children.

 Views

-Sheilat publicized his opinion that it is important that Jews visit Har HaBayit (the Temple Mount) in purity.
+Sheilat said that it is important that Jews visit Har HaBayit (the Temple Mount) in purity.

-His opinion regarding religious soldiers ordered to evacuate settlements was that a soldier may not disobey orders.
+He said that religious soldiers ordered to evacuate settlements may not disobey orders.

 He believes that Maimonides' gravesite in Tiberias is authentic.
 "The Rambam asked to be buried in Tiberias because of his belief that the Sanhedrin would be re-established there."

 In 2018, Shilat published a book promoting his legal solution to the problems of Agunah and Get refusal by way of a new regulation (takanah).
-He argues that the Rabbinical High Court in Israel is for all intents and purposes a "state court", since all marriages and divorces are subject to the authority of the Chief Rabbinate.
+He said that the Rabbinical High Court in Israel is for all intents and purposes a "state court", since all marriages and divorces are subject to the authority of the Chief Rabbinate.
 Imposing a Get (divorce document) by force of the regulation will be completely kosher, and it will be considered a duly enacted divorce.